I’ve been in quarantine before coronavirus.

 To seek joy is an active process of identifying what brings you pleasure and then planning ways to achieve that joyful experience.
 I made a video on this topic and it led to an interview and article in my local newspaper.
 Here is my YouTube video.
 Below is the link to the news article.

 Being in quarantine (the first time) was an isolating time in my life.
 I couldn’t hug or kiss my family.
 I stayed six feet from my toddler nephew, since kids are petri dishes for germs.
 Admittedly, I didn’t feel well enough to embark on new hobbies or any of the diversions people are doing to pass the time in current COVID stay-at-home quarantine.
-However, there are many similarities to what life is like now under the COVID quarantine.
-The boredom and restlessness is familiar.
+I did have a brief stint with coloring books, which helped get strength and dexterity back in my hands.
+There are many similarities to what life is like now under the COVID quarantine and my transplant recovery.
+The boredom and restlessness is the most familiar.

 One of the key mantra’s that got me through my first quarantine was knowing that this isn’t forever.
 Scientist will find a vaccine for COVID and eventually life as we know it will resume.